alexandreroman/cloudnativeworkshop/02-stateless/README.md

  - a reverse proxy using [Traefik](https://traefik.io/) to redirect traffic to all app instances.

-Traefik is used here because `docker-compose` does not provides native support for dynamically load balancing traffic across all app instances.
+Traefik is used here because `docker-compose` does not provide native support for dynamically load balancing traffic across all app instances.
 You could use a tool like `nginx` to load balance traffic, but then you would need to update the configuration each time the number of